 It will come up at the top of the page.
 You can install the Lite version of WPForms for free.

 In this way, you can familiarize yourself with it and then upgrade.
 Payments and Recurring payments options are coming with the PRO version, which is also the best deal from WPForms.

 - Go to WPForms » Add New to create a new form.

-Let’s create an online donation form ( as example ) that gives people the option to make a one-time donation or donate on a recurring basis.
+Let’s create an online donation form ( as an example ) that gives people the option to make a one-time donation or donate repeatedly.

 2. Customize Your WordPress Form Fields